 If the Company does not make a bona fide written offer to Employee to enter into a new employment agreement on substantially the same terms as this Agreement (not including the stock options) prior to expiration of this Agreement, then Employee's employment shall be deemed to have been terminated by the Company without Cause and all the provisions of the preceding paragraph shall apply.
-In addition, if Employee is employed for the full Term described in Section 4(a) of this Agreement, and the Company does not make the bona fide written offer described in the preceding sentence, then Employee shall remain eligible for the annual bonus described in Section 5(b) of this Agreement, which bonus shall be in accordance with the provisions of Section 5(b), and which amount, if any, shall be prorated according to the actual number of days that Employee was employed during the applicable fiscal year.
-If the Company does make a bona fide written offer as described in this paragraph, and Employee does not accept that offer within ten days of receipt of that offer, then Employee shall not be deemed to have been terminated by the Company, then the provisions of the first paragraph of section 11(a) shall not apply, and Employee also shall not be eligible for the bonus described in Section 5(b)..
+In addition, if Employee is employed for the full Term described in Section 4(a) of this Agreement, and the Company does not make the bona fide written offer described in the processions of Section 5(b), and which amount, if any, shall be prorated according to the actual number of days that Employee was employed during the applicable fiscal year.
+If the Company does make a bona fide written offer as described in this paragraph, and Employee does not accept that offer, then Employee shall not be deemed to have been terminated by the Company, then the provisions of the first paragraph of section 11(a) shall not apply, and Employee also shall not be eligible for the bonus described in Section 5(b).